mnot/I-D/draft-nottnick-ietf-decisions.md

 Only the consensus caller can determine consensus; participants cannot declare consensus, and should avoid attempting to characterise consensus before it is established.

-Working Groups are required to establish rough consensus to progress a document out of Working Group Last Call.
-Some groups only formally declare consensus on a document's content at that time; others make calls for consensus on selected decisions to establish agreement on parts of the design earlier in the process.
+Working Groups are required to establish rough consensus to progress a document in the process.
+Some groups only formally declare consensus on a document's content with a Working Group Last Call; others make calls for consensus on selected decisions to establish agreement on parts of the design earlier in the process.

 Consensus callers can informally determine consensus -- i.e., characterise the consensus of a group without a formal call or determination -- but this is necessarily more open to contestation than formally determined consensus.